Was the Berserk deluxe edition not their first deluxe? Or are those so successful that they decided to do the same with Hellsing?

 So I missed out on the whole court of owls Batman stuff.
 Worth buying the trades?
 Any particular edition I should get if so?

 Nah.
-Just get the trade and read the entire run.
-It leads up to What Scott Snyder did in his Justice League run, and what he has coming up.
+Just get the trade and read Scott Snyder's entire run.
+It leads up to what he did in his Justice League run, and what he has coming up.

 We should prob limit titles to stuff vaguely referring to comics.
 Nobody's gonna remember that tweet in three weeks lol